Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Introduction

-\cite{Dawid2016} shows that, under regularity conditions, this estimator is consistent and asymptotically Gaussian.
+{A related but distinct approach to tail-focused forecast evaluation is provided by tail calibration.
+For instance, \cite{Allen2025TailCalibration} introduce tail calibration as a tool for assessing calibration in the extremes and show that it can help distinguish between distributions with different tail behaviors.
+This perspective is complementary to the score-based ranking framework considered here and applies beyond the Fréchet domain.}

+Beyond model ranking, this paper also investigates scoring-rule optimization as a method for estimating the tail index. {The idea is to choose the parameter value whose predictive distribution attains the largest empirical score.
+More precisely, let $\{F_\theta:\theta\in\Theta\}$ be a parametric class of distributions, let $S$ be a strictly proper scoring rule, and let $(Y_1,\ldots,Y_n)$ be an i.i.d.\ sample.
+The scoring-rule estimator is then defined by } \cite{Dawid2016} shows that, under regularity conditions, this estimator is consistent and asymptotically Gaussian.
 In addition, the associated estimating equation is shown to be unbiased.
 This places minimum scoring rule inference within the broader framework of $M$-estimation (see, e.g., \cite{HuberRonchetti2009}).
 Scoring-rule estimators have also found applications in the applied sciences, for instance in weather forecasting \cite{FriederichsThorarinsdottir2012}, where CRPS is used.
-For a comprehensive review of scoring-rule inference, see \cite{WaghmareZiegel2025}.
+For a comprehensive review of scoring-rule inference, see \cite{WaghmareZiegel2026}.

-Finally, we investigate the effect of heterogeneous scaling on our proposed method.
-In the extreme value theory literature, this setting has been studied theoretically by \cite{EinmahlDeHaanZhou2016}.
-Through simulation studies, we assess whether the proposed approach remains robust under such heterogeneous scaling.

-To illustrate the practical implementation of the proposed framework, we analyze the \texttt{usautoBI} (USAutoBI) bodily injury claims data from the \texttt{CASdatasets} package in \textsf{R}.
-In this application, five Pareto predictive distributions are compared and ranked using the proposed scoring-rule approach.
+{Finally, we investigate the proposed framework through simulation studies and an empirical application.
+As part of the simulation study, we examine the effect of heterogeneous scaling.
+Such scale heterogeneity is not covered by the asymptotic theory in Section~\ref{sec:math}, but it is relevant in forecasting applications.
+We therefore include it as a simulation-based robustness check.
+In the extreme value theory literature, related non-identically distributed settings have been studied theoretically by \cite{EinmahlDeHaanZhou2016}.
+For the empirical study, we use the \texttt{usautoBI} (USAutoBI) bodily injury claims data from the \texttt{CASdatasets} package in \textsf{R}.
+Five Pareto predictive distributions are compared and ranked using the proposed scoring-rule approach.
 We further consider two data partitions based on policyholder characteristics.
-While one split leads to the same ranking as in the full sample, the other results in a different ordering of the models, indicating that tail behavior varies across subpopulations.
+While one split leads to the same ranking as in the full sample, the other results in a different ordering of the models, indicating that tail behavior varies across subpopulations.}

 In summary, our contributions are threefold: first, we propose a scoring-rule framework for tail-model ranking based on normalized upper order statistics; second, we provide asymptotic justification and show how score optimization yields a consistent tail-index estimator with Hill as a special case; and third, we illustrate the framework in simulation studies and in a real claim-severity application.